 Anecdotally, our testers described this chalk as feeling silky, fine, and more prone to caking up than other brands.
 If you like a ton of chalk on your hands, you may prefer Super Chalk.
 In the process of reviewing climbing chalk, we know first-hand that there is such a thing as "too much chalk" on your hands and the climbing holds, causing the holds to feel slippery if not properly brushed.
 Still, for bargain hunters and just about everyone else, the Super Chalk gets it done for a low price.

-Read review: Metolius Super Chalk
+Read more: Metolius Super Chalk review